 - Port side galley with sink, light and Corian cutting board

-- Enclosed head area with sink, shower, lamp and VacuFlush marine head with 10-gallon holding tank and pump-out
+- Enclosed head area w/sink, shower, lamp & VacuFlush® marine head w/freshwater supply, 10-gallon (38 l) holding tank, overboard discharge & deck pump-out

 - Battery charger system

 - Recessed cockpit freshwater shower